-WAC 173-201A-602 designates the segment of the Columbia River within the Project as salmonid spawning, rearing, and migration; therefore, water temperature must remain below 17.5° C, as measured by the 7-day average of the daily maximum temperatures (7-DADMax).
-When a water body's temperature is warmer than the criteria (or within 0.3° C of the criteria) and that condition is due to natural conditions, then human actions considered cumulatively may not cause the 7-DADMax temperature of that water body to increase more than 0.3° C. In addition, WAC 173-201A-602 provides that temperatures below Priest Rapids Dam shall not exceed a maximum daily (1-DMax) of 20.0° C due to human activities.
-When natural conditions exceed a 1-DMax of 20.0° C, no temperature increase will be allowed which will raise the receiving water temperature by greater than 0.3° C; nor shall such temperature increases, at any time, exceed t = 34/(T+9).
+WAC 173-201A-602 designates the segment of the Columbia River within the Project as salmonid spawning, rearing, and migration; therefore, water temperature must remain below 17.5°C, as measured by the 7-day average of the daily maximum temperatures (7-DADMax).
+When a water body's temperature is warmer than the criteria (or within 0.3°C of the criteria) and that condition is due to natural conditions, then human actions considered cumulatively may not cause the 7-DADMax temperature of that water body to increase more than 0.3°C. In addition, WAC 173-201A-602 provides that temperatures below Priest Rapids Dam shall not exceed a maximum daily (1-DMax) of 20.0°C due to human activities.
+When natural conditions exceed a 1-DMax of 20.0°C, no temperature increase will be allowed which will raise the receiving water temperature by greater than 0.3°C; nor shall such temperature increases, at any time, exceed t = 34/(T + 9).

 Certain sections of the Columbia River within the Project are classified as impaired for temperature under Section 303(d) of the Clean Water Act.
 Portions of the Columbia River upstream of the Project are also classified as impaired for temperature.
-On May 18, 2020 a Total Maximum Daily Load (TMDL) for temperature was issued by the Environmental Protection Agency (EPA; 2020) for review and public comment.
-This document is still under review at the time of this summary report.
+On May 18, 2020 a Total Maximum Daily Load (TMDL) for temperature was issued by the Environmental Protection Agency (EPA; 2020).